bsnux/vim9-kit/README.md

 ## How to

-Clone this repo and created some symlinks:
+Clone this repo and create some symlinks:

 ```
 ln -s dot_vimr ~/.vimrc